gacou54/pyorthanc/docs/index.md

 ## **What for ?**

 The aim of the PyOrthanc module is to easy use the Orthanc Dicom server API.

-It has an access to the full available Orthanc API and get the useful return without dealing with http requests.
+It has access to the full available Orthanc API and get the useful return without dealing with http requests.

-## **Functionalities**
+It also allows you to find specifics series/studies/patients according to complex filters